 Where to Stay in Paphos

 Paphos is one of the most popular places for visitors to base themselves in Cyprus, with so much to see and do on offer.
 Because of this, there are numerous places to stay in Paphos that are sure to suit all personalities and travel styles.
 If you’re looking for your perfect place, have a browse through these recommendations:

 Airbnb — Airbnb is a great option in Paphos — and elsewhere in Cyprus — of you would rather have your own apartment (like this chic option in the city centre) or a private room in a local’s home.
-There are lots of properties available on the platform and if you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+There are lots of properties available on the platform – click here to view the best Airbnbs in Paphos!

 Casa Mespilea — Centrally-located and locally-run, this small hotel is a great option for travellers who are keeping an eye on their budget while visiting Cyprus.
 They have a number of comfortable and clean rooms available (equipped with air conditioning!) and a hearty buffet breakfast is included in the room rate.
 Click here to check their availability

 Roman Boutique Hotel — This boutique hotel is the perfect place if you’re looking for a romantic getaway in Paphos.
 They have a number of plush and comfortable rooms available, an inviting swimming pool, and it is located within a stone’s throw from the beach.
 Breakfast is also included in the nightly rate.
 Click here to check their availability.

 Anemi Hotel & Suites — This is a great option if you’re after a luxury hotel during your time in Paphos.
 They are located on the sea within spitting distance of the beach, they also have numerous other amenities like a swimming pool, spa, and fitness centre.
 There are a number of luxe rooms available, also, that can suit any kind of visitor.
 Click here to check their availability

 Not quite what you’re looking for?
 Click here to browse more Paphos hotels!